 Another large grandstand in the stadium section at Hockenheim, the Inner grandstand more or less faces opposite the South grandstand and so offers a view of the same section of track from the other side.
 It begins at the exit to turn 11 (section A) and clings to the short straight which follows (section B) and ends at the tight Sachs curve (section C).

-Which section you choose will come down to a choice between being close to the Sachs curve for a more engaging view directly in front of you, or A or B which have better views of the more distant turns 13 and 14.
-Whichever section you’re in, as always, seats on the upper levels (orange) fair better.
+Which section you choose will come down to a choice between being close to the Sachs curve for unrivaled views of possible overtakes and photo opportunities as cars slow right down , or A or B which have better views of the more distant turns 13 and 14.
+Whichever section you’re in, as always, seats on the upper levels fair better.